BeerPromise/beer-promise/README.md

 [![Stories in Ready](https://badge.waffle.io/beerpromise/beer-promise.png?label=ready&title=Ready)](https://waffle.io/beerpromise/beer-promise)

-Beer Promise
+Golden Ticket
 =========

 Makers Academy Week 8 Makerthon project.
-The app is designed to minimise the amount of time spent queueing for beer and to simplify placing an order.
-For our current MVP, our ideal customer is festivals.
+The app is designed to minimise the amount of time spent queueing for beer and to simplify placing an order, with real-time order confirmation between a bar and a user.
+For our current MVP, our ideal model is festivals where the menu is limited and the amount of individual customers is very high.

 ####Set-Up